Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 While Akida directly supports the most important models, it is not feasible to support all possibilities.
-There might occasionally have models which is nearly compatible with Akida but which will fail to quantize due to just a few incompatibilities.
+There might occasionally be models which are nearly compatible with Akida but which will fail to quantize due to just a few incompatibilities.
 The `custom pattern feature
 <../api_reference/quantizeml_apis.html#quantizeml.onnx_support.quantization.custom_pattern_scope>`__
-allows to handle such models as show in `the dedicated advanced example
+allows to handle such models as illustrated in `the dedicated advanced example
 <../examples/quantization/plot_3_custom_patterns.html#sphx-glr-examples-quantization-plot-3-custom-patterns-py>`__.

 ____